 Team Member and Providing Access to Members

 Even free versions of Google Analytics supports user management.
 You can invite someone to see and work on your website property.
 In order to prevent anyone from making any ir-reversable change to the site, you can limit their access.

 Value of Google Analytics in the Career of a Digital Marketer

 It is one of the most important weapons in a digital marker’s arsenal.
-Without Google Analytics, there will be no good way of understanding if the strategies made by a digital marketer are working or not.
+Without it, there will be no good way of understanding if the strategies made by a digital marketer are working or not.
 Even better, after some experience, you will be able to understand the weak links in your strategy by using Google Analytics and improve the ROI.

 Many designations in marketing are only about using Analytics tools, for any of these posts, it is most likely to be the tool of the trade and being proficient is going to be a must if you want a good career.

 In the case of a blogger or social media influencer, it is valuable too.
 They can use the tool to see and track any actions that happen in the links of their social media posts to track clicks and click through rates.

 As we have seen today, it is one of the most important Analytics tools in the market.
 Because Analytics plays an important role in the industry, it would be beneficial for you to have proficiency in it for growth in the career.

 This has been a guide to What is Google Analytics?.
-Here we have discuss the working, different features and advantages of google analytics.
+Here we have discussed the working, different features and advantages of google analytics in concise way.
 You may also look at the following articles to learn more –